acumos/security-verification/license-manager-client-library/docs/index.rst

 .. ===============LICENSE_START=======================================================
 ..
 Acumos CC-BY-4.0
 .. ===================================================================================
 ..
-Copyright (C) 2019 Ericsson Software Technology AB.
-All rights reserved.
+Copyright (C) 2019 Nordix Foundation
 .. ===================================================================================
 ..
 This Acumos documentation file is distributed by AT&T and Tech Mahindra
 .. under the Creative Commons Attribution 4.0 International License (the "License");